resoltico/test/docs/web2md-project-rules.md

 1. **Retrieve Content with HTTP Options**: If retrieving from a URL, apply the configured HTTP options
 2. **Decompress/Decode Content**: If the content is compressed or encoded, handle it appropriately
 3. **Pre-Process Deobfuscation**: If deobfuscation is enabled, detect and decode obfuscated content
-4. **Check CLI Override**: If `--rules-dir` is specified, use only rules explicitly listed in that directory manifest file
-5. **Load Configuration**: Read the YAML configuration file
-6. **Determine Rule Sources**:
-   - If `useBuiltInRules` is true, use all built-in rules from the registry
-   - If `builtInRules` is specified, use only those built-in rule sets from the registry
-   - If neither is specified but `customRules` exists, use only custom rules
-   - If none of the above, use all built-in rules by default
-7. **Validate Rules**: Validate all rule files before attempting to load them
+4. **Parse HTML**: Convert HTML into a DOM tree
-8. **Load Rules**: Load all applicable rules from their validated sources
+5. **Load Rules**: Load all applicable rules from configuration
+6. **Transform to AST**: Transform the DOM tree to a Markdown AST by applying rules
+7. **Optimize AST**: Apply optimizations to the AST for cleaner output
+8. **Render Markdown**: Convert the AST to CommonMark-compliant Markdown
-9. **Apply Rules**: Apply rules during HTML-to-Markdown conversion
+9. **Apply Post-Processing**: Apply any required post-processing

-The rule resolution algorithm uses a clear precedence order:
+The rule application algorithm follows these steps:
-1. CLI-specified rules (highest precedence)
+1. For each DOM node, find all matching rules
-2. Custom rules from configuration
+2. Sort rules by priority
-3. Built-in rules (lowest precedence)

-Within each category, rules are applied in the order they are defined.
+3. Apply the highest-priority rule's transformation
+4. Process child nodes recursively
+5. Assemble the Markdown AST
+6. Render the AST to Markdown text

 ### Built-in Rule Registry